weidazhao/Hosting/README.md

 This sample demonstrates:

 1. How ASP.NET Core can be used in a communication listener of stateless/stateful services.
 Today the scenario we've enabled is to host ASP.NET Core web application as a stateless service with Service Fabric.
 We wanted to light up the scenarios that people also can use ASP.NET Core as communication listeners in stateless services and stateful services, similar to what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
-With the new hosting APIs having been added to ASP.NET Core 1.0 RC2, this becomes possible.

 2. How to build an API gateway service to forward requests to multiple microservices behind it with the reusable and modular component.
 Service Fabric is a great platform for building microservices.
 The gateway middleware (Microsoft.ServiceFabric.AspNetCore.Gateway) is an attempt to provide a building block for people to easily implement the API gateway pattern of microservices on Service Fabric.
 There are a couple good articles elaborating the API gateway pattern, such as http://microservices.io/patterns/apigateway.html, http://www.infoq.com/articles/microservices-intro, etc. For more information about microservices, check out https://azure.microsoft.com/en-us/blog/microservices-an-application-revolution-powered-by-the-cloud/, http://martinfowler.com/articles/microservices.html.